Ph.D. in Finance, fully funded

 SAFE regularly offers various job opportunities to Ph.D. students and postdoctoral researchers.
 Please have a look at the current job offers.

-SAFE provides an attractive working environment in an international, interdisciplinary, and inspiring team, all focused on research topics in the realm of Finance.
+SAFE provides an attractive work environment in an international, interdisciplinary, and inspiring team, all focused on research topics in the realm of Finance.
 There is a large amount of relevant data sources available to SAFE researchers as well as funding for experimental research.
-SAFE provides every young researcher with a mentor and regular feedback sessions.
-Both institutions are meant to offer advice, especially with regard to publications and researcher networks.
+SAFE provides every young researcher with a mentor and regular feedback sessions to offer advice on all aspects of their research career.
 All young researchers are actively involved in the SAFE seminar series to learn to present their research at an early stage.
 There are several funding opportunities within SAFE to enable young researchers to travel to international conferences, and realise their own research ideas.
-Furthermore, postdoctoral reserachers are given the opportunity to invite external researchers within the framework of the SAFE visitors program to work on their research subjects.
+Postdoctoral researchers are given the opportunity to invite external researchers within the framework of the SAFE visitors program to work on joint research projects.